google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 #### [sorting_strategy](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)

--   **Type:** Categorical **Default:** PRESORT **Possible values:** IN_NODE, PRESORT
+-   **Type:** Categorical **Default:** PRESORT **Possible values:** IN_NODE, PRESORT, FORCE_PRESORT, AUTO

--   How are sorted the numerical features in order to find the splits<br>- PRESORT: The features are pre-sorted at the start of the training.
-This solution is faster but consumes much more memory than IN_NODE.<br>- IN_NODE: The features are sorted just before being used in the node.
-This solution is slow but consumes little amount of memory.<br>.
+-   How are sorted the numerical features in order to find the splits<br>- AUTO: Selects the most efficient method among IN_NODE, FORCE_PRESORT, and LAYER.<br>- IN_NODE: The features are sorted just before being used in the node.
+This solution is slow but consumes little amount of memory.<br>- FORCE_PRESORT: The features are pre-sorted at the start of the training.
+This solution is faster but consumes much more memory than IN_NODE.<br>- PRESORT: Automatically choose between FORCE_PRESORT and IN_NODE.<br>.

 #### [sparse_oblique_max_num_projections](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)